 2700 Buena Vista Drive • Paso Robles, California 93446

 Getting there: Paso Robles is off U.S. 101, about 3 hours north of Los Angeles and 3 hours south of San Francisco.
-For more information on wine touring, contact the Paso Robles Wine Country Alliance (800/549-9463)
+For more information on wine touring, contact the Paso Robles Wine Country Alliance (800/549-9463).
+If you have more time, drive 30 minutes further and visit the small coastal town of Cambria.

 Once a laid-back farming community, and now California’s next hot wine country, when you visit Paso, you’ll understand why people never want to leave.
 You will be awed by the beautiful natural landscape, the delicious wine, the excellent food, the friendliness of the people, and the complete lack of traffic.
 Cheers!